ochoag90/overtime-app/README.md

 ## Refactor TODOS:
-* Add full name method for users
-* Refactor user Association integration with rspec
-* Refactor posts/_form for admin  wth status
+* Refactor posts/_form for admin user with status
-* Fix post_spec.rb: 81